 If you want another piercing in the not too distant future, but you haven’t saved enough money for it yet, this could offer enough of a discount that you’ll be able to do both.

 Nose piercings are really popular with college students, but it can be hard for them to pay full price.
 Education isn’t cheap, after all.
 Some college kids have trouble finding money for food, let alone nose piercings.

 To get those college kids in their shops, many piercers give a student discount.
 That’s a smart business move because they can then sell them jewelry and aftercare products.

 If you’re trying to save up for a nose piercing and want to make sure you have enough money to cover it, you can plan to spend $100.
 That should be on the high side at most places, but it’s always better to overbudget than underbudget the cost of something.

-When looking for a studio to do your nose piercing, remember to keep in mind you want quality more than you want low prices.
+When looking for a studio to do your nose piercing, remember to keep in mind that you want quality more than low prices.
 Getting too thrifty now may leave you with a serious case of buyer’s regret later.

-So find a great piercer, ask questions about any discounts and get your dream piercing done.
-Nose piercing prices are important to understand, but a perfectly-done piercing is so much more momentous.
+Start looking for a great piercer, ask questions about any discounts and get your dream piercing done!